Kristy Wallace

-Kristy Wallace (born 3 January 1996) is an Australian basketball player for the Indiana Fever of the WNBA and for the Melbourne Boomers of the Women's National Basketball League (WNBL).
+Kristy Wallace (born 3 January 1996) is an Australian basketball player who last played for the Indiana Fever of the WNBA.
 She played college basketball for the Baylor Lady Bears.

+At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

-College
+College career

 Wallace played four seasons of college basketball in the United States for the Baylor Lady Bears.
 She earned Big 12 All-Freshman Team in 2015 and Big 12 All-Defensive Team and First-team All-Big 12 in 2018.